-- □ The formation must have a captain, which has a leading function, and majorettes must perform choreography under the guidance of the captain commands at least 50% of the total choreography if not, technical juror take -2,0 point - □ The course of the podium choreography is identical with the course of the choreography in the BAT, POM section (see competition section BATON/POM 4.
+- □ The formation must have a captain-if team is missing captain technical judge -2,00 point - □ The course of the podium choreography is identical with the course of the choreography in the BAT, POM section (see competition section BATON/POM 4.
 Disciplines 4.2.
-Big formations Stage choreography). - Any kind of showing element than team repeat, showing the direction of moving, giving a sign to change formation will be accepted as leadership. - All of the gymnastic and acrobatic elements, also the lifting of the competitors is prohibited penalty 0,40 (for each element) by technical juror SPIN is allowed as a 360 degree turn but without throwing the equipment. - □ The marching step is compulsory in combination with the artistic value of the choreography: - the complexity and diversity, - the number of different elements, - the number of patterns and shapes changes, - the number and difficulty of the dance steps. - Juror assesses the selection and variety of elements, shapes and patterns in his choreography, the accuracy of performance, team work. - □ The assessment is based on an assessment of following areas "A" choreography and composition, "B" movement technique, "C" work with equipment. - □ In work with equipment C group can only use I. II. level of work with pom - Assessment of the work with equipment "C" is based on the use of following: - "dead" pom pom, - holding or shaking with pom pom by the performance of dancing elements, circles, jumps, marching.... - shaking with pom pom during the whole course of the choreography
+Big formations Stage choreography). - □ Any kind of showing element than team repeat, showing the direction of moving, giving a sign to change formation will be accepted as leadership. in case of extraordinarily and interesting leadership point judges can give bonification for it (+0,50). - All of the gymnastic and acrobatic elements, also the lifting of the competitors is prohibited penalty 0,40 (for each element) by technical juror SPIN is allowed as a 360 degree turn but without throwing the equipment. - □ The marching step is compulsory in combination with the artistic value of the choreography: - the complexity and diversity, - the number of different elements, - the number of patterns and shapes changes, - the number and difficulty of the dance steps. - Juror assesses the selection and variety of elements, shapes and patterns in his choreography, the accuracy of performance, team work. - □ The assessment is based on an assessment of following areas "A" choreography and composition, "B" movement technique, "C" work with equipment. - □ In work with equipment C group can only use I. II. level of work with pom - Assessment of the work with equipment "C" is based on the use of following: - "dead" pom pom, - holding or shaking with pom pom by the performance of dancing elements, circles, jumps, marching.... - shaking with pom pom during the whole course of the choreography - simple and low pom-pom ejection under 1 m,

-- simple and low pom-pom ejection under 1 m, - short exchange amongst the competitors (less than 2 m distance), - waves, pictures/shapes, cascades. - All other elements with the POM equipment are prohibited.
-Use of these elements is penalised by deleting 0,40 point (for each element) by technical juror. - Poms can not be put on the floor in any time - □ Judge evaluate work with equipment as this because group can only use I. II.
+- short exchange amongst the competitors (less than 2 m distance), - waves, pictures/shapes, cascades. - All other elements with the POM equipment are prohibited.
+Use of these elements is penalised by deleting 0,40 point (for each element) by technical juror. - Poms can not be put on the floor in any time - Judgeevaluate work with equipment as this because group can only use I. II.
 Level: